-I will post in many weeks (nine, tentatively) a quiz to be completed on Canvas by midnight Friday (Eastern time) of that week.
-Each quiz is taken in a 20-to-30-minute window, begun at any time chosen by each student after I post the quiz earlier in the week.
-(I will send a notification of each quiz posting.)
+I will post in many weeks (nine or ten, tentatively) an open-book quiz to be completed on Canvas by midnight Friday (Eastern time) of that week.
+Each quiz is taken in a 20-minute window commencing at any desired time after I post the quiz earlier in the week, typically Wednesday afternoon.
+(I will send an email notification of each quiz posting.)